-- 3 Firm Bananas – peeled and sliced into coins
+- 3 medium Firm Bananas – peeled and sliced into coins

 - ½ Cup Walnuts - chopped

-- For the Pudding: In a large sealable jar, add the almond milk, maple syrup, brown sugar, cinnamon and vanilla extract.
-Pour in the chia seeds.
-Tightly seal the jar and shake vigorously to combine the ingredients well.
+- Make the Oats: In a large sealable jar, whisk together the milk, maple syrup, brown sugar, peanut butter, cinnamon, vanilla extract and pinch of salt.
+Pour in the oats and chia seeds.
+Stir vigorously or tightly seal the jar to thoroughly combine the ingredients together.

-- Place jar in the refrigerator for at least 6 hours, preferably overnight.
+- Refrigerate: Place jar in the refrigerator for at least 4 hours, preferably overnight.

-- Make the Bananas Foster Topping: In a large saucepan melt butter over medium heat until slightly foamy.
-Add in the brown sugar, maple syrup and cinnamon.
+- Make the Bananas Topping: In a large, deep-sided skillet melt butter over medium heat until slightly foamy.
+Add in the maple syrup, brown sugar and cinnamon.
 Stir until the sugar dissolves.
-Add the rum and allow mixture to come to a gentle simmer.
+Add the extracts (or real rum) and allow mixture to come to a gentle simmer.
 Cook 1-2 minutes, stirring occasionally.
 Add in the bananas and stir to coat.
 Cook until slightly caramelized and softened, about 3-4 minutes.
 Stir in the walnuts and a pinch of salt.
 Cook until coated and shiny, about 1 additional minute.
 Remove from heat and set aside until ready to use.

-- To Serve: Spoon chia seed pudding into bowls and top with caramelized bananas.
+- Serve: Give the oats a good stir, making sure to thoroughly mix the everything together.
+Spoon overnight oats into individual jars or bowls and top with caramelized bananas.
 Sprinkle with cinnamon and eat right away.

-*For a smooth, creamy chia pudding, place in a blender (after refrigeration) and blend until smooth.
+- For Creamy Oats: For a smooth, creamy oats add ½ cup frozen sliced banana and place in a blender (after refrigeration).
+Blend until smooth.